jszychowskilaba/furniture-manufacturing/README.md

 <details>
   <summary>Click here</summary>

-Returns a labor stored in the DB by its ID
+Returns a labor stored in the DB by its ID.

+- **Requirements**:

+  - Being logged in

 - **Responses**